 Thankfully, he said hi, implying that he neither intended to wear my skin or leave me to start the conversation myself.

 Turned out, the man was from Austin, although on the other side of the city.
 Mid-40s, he’d gotten separated from his hiking partner as well—another casualty of the biting wind.
-His name was Bobby, he said, and he’d been hiking most of his life, but never been out to the mountain before.
+He told me his name, and said he’d been hiking most of his life, but never been out to the mountain before.
 He told me about raising his kids basically on Enchanted Rock, and recommended a few places in CenTex for the still fairly recent transplant (me).
 I still need to make it out to Balcones Canyonlands sometime.

 Finally, he told me I could pull ahead of him—either because I walk way too fast to keep up with, or because he didn’t want to seem creepy.
 Either way, I appreciated it.